Why Traders Are Leaving Thinkorswim in 2026

 The platform is broker-agnostic — it connects to 30+ brokers and data feeds (Tradier, IQFeed, AMP Futures, etc.) so you keep flexibility on execution.
 Charting depth is genuinely strong and the Java-based desktop client runs on Windows, Mac, and Linux.
 The MotiveWave SDK lets you build custom indicators and strategies in Java if you want code-level control.

 Pricing starts around $99/month for the standard tier and goes up significantly for the professional editions.
 There's no free tier and no AI features.
 Best for serious technical analysts who outgrew thinkorswim's TA depth.
-For traders who don't need Elliott Wave or Gann tools specifically, ChartingLens's AI-drawn support/resistance plus pattern recognition covers most TA needs at a fraction of the cost.

 9. Moomoo — Best for Free Level 2 Data